DPBridge: Latent Diffusion Bridge for Dense Prediction: Preliminary

 \subsection{Diffusion Bridge Process}

 Diffusion bridge process is a special type of diffusion process that is conditioned to end at a specified terminal point at timestep $T$.
-One natural way of its construction is to derive the conditioned process from a reference diffusion process given terminal constraints.
+Its dual fixed-endpoint characteristics enable a bidirectional distribution transport.
+Its construction can be derived from a reference diffusion process conditioned on terminal constraints.
 We can use Doob’s h-transform technique~\cite{oksendal2013stochastic,sarkka2019applied} to modify a reference process $\mathbb{Q}$ defined in \cref{eq:diffusion SDE} to ensure that the event $\mathbf{z}_T=\mathbf{x}$ happens, where $\mathbf{x}$ is a predefined value.
 The conditioned process $\mathbb{Q}^{\mathbf{x}}(\cdot):=\mathbb{Q}\left(\cdot | \mathbf{z}_T=\mathbf{x}\right)$ thus follows the law of

 where $h(\mathbf{z}_t, t, \mathbf{x}, T) = \nabla_{\mathbf{z}_t} \log q(\mathbf{z}_T=\mathbf{x} | \mathbf{z}_t)$.
 Intuitively, the additional drift term $h(\mathbf{z}_t, t, \mathbf{x}, T)$ plays the role of steering $\mathbf{z}_t$ towards the target point $\mathbf{z}_T=\mathbf{x}$, and it is ensured that $\mathbb{Q}^{\mathbf{x}}$ invariably passes $\mathbf{x}$ at timestep $T$ with probability 1 for any initial point $\mathbf{z}_0$.